What are my options?

 Removing a congenital pigmented nevus requires cutting out the nevus with a knife, and stitching the removal site closed with a needle and thread and cannot be done without leaving a scar.

 What about LASER Treatment?

 We all want to think modern medicine has miracles to offer us.
-Although use of lasers are successful for many superficial skin imperfections, lasers generally cannot remove a pigmented nevus.
-Lasers can destroy most of the cells of some nevi.
-Some people report successful results with laser treatment.
-Others report poor results.
-Some people report that over the long term, pigmentation has returned to the site of the laser treatment.
+Although use of lasers are successful for many superficial skin conditions, lasers generally cannot be relied upon to remove a pigmented nevus.

 Many people with large nevi have problems with itching and other discomfort.
 We don't have specific recommendations for products, however, we do know people in the nevus community have had varying success with different lotions, creams and other items.
 These items can alleviate some discomfort, but it is important to note that there are no creams, lotions or other products that can remove a nevus!